ZeroPass/ack/README.md

 - `assert_rsa_pss_sha512` - fails transaction if RSASSA-PSS MGF1 signature is not valid for the provided SHA-512 hash.

 and modular exponentiation function:
-- `powm` - computes modular exponentiation for base and exponent over modulus
+- `powm` - computes modular exponentiation for base and exponent over modulus.
+   By default `eosio::mod_exp` intrinsic is used if macro `ACK_NO_INTRINSICS=1` is not defined.

 ## Keccak hash algorithms
 Library implements 4 Keccak hashing algorithms: SHA3-256, SHA3-512, SHAKE-128 and SHAKE-256.
 The underlying base implementation was copied from the original authors.
 The code is hosted at [https://github.com/XKCP/XKCP](https://github.com/XKCP/XKCP)